noodnik2/Nuked-SC55/doc/renderer_frontend.md

 ### `-v, --version`

-Prints the version number to stdout and exits immediately.
+Prints the version number and build configuration to stdout then exits immediately.

 ### `-o <filename>`